How to make a complaint:

 What is the difference between Whistleblowing and making a complaint?

-- Whistleblowing is the term used when an employee or trustee passes on information concerning wrongdoing.
+- Whistleblowing is the term used when an employee, trustee, volunteer or other stakeholder passes on information concerning wrongdoing.
 The wrongdoing disclosed must be in the public interest.
 This means it must affect others.